Parameter uncertainty estimation for exponential semi-variogram models: Two generalized bootstrap methods with check- and quantile-based filtering: Case study

+Given the maximal distance of $800$ we try out multiple lag bin numbers $(10,11,12,13,14,15)$.
+Visually, the models with 10 lags (Model 1) and 13 lags (Model 2) seem to have similarly good fit and provide the two smallest relative biases by a factor of $1.16\%$ and $2.09\%$ out of all alternative models.

-Both Model 1 with 10 lags and Model 2 with 11 lags seem to have a similarly good fit according to visual exploration.
-To select the final model, we estimate the parameter standard errors using the generalized bootstrap with check-based filtering and tuning parameter $\tau = 1.2$.
+We estimate the parameter standard errors using the generalized bootstrap with check-based filtering and tuning parameter $\tau = 3.0$.
 While the parameter estimates for both models are similar, Model 2 provides smaller standard error estimates and is selected as final model (Table \ref{tab_birthweight_estimates}).

+Estimates of semi-variogram parameters have very skewed distributions and the standard deviation cannot be interpreted in the usual sense.
+Here, the large values are to be understood as how unstable the model is and indicate that the evidence of spatial correlation in the data is rather poor.
+This follows from the limited number of pairs of observations at small-distances.